LukasFlorian/T1000/glossary.typ

   BGD: "Batch Gradient Descent.
 A type of gradient descent algorithm that updates the weights of the neural network using the entire training dataset at once.",
   BN: "Batch Normalization.
 A technique used in deep neural networks to normalize the activations of the layers.
 It helps to speed up the training of the network and improve its performance.",
   TL: "Transfer Learning.
 A technique used in machine learning where a pre-trained model is used as the starting point for a new model.
-It helps to speed up the training of the new model and improve its performance.", )
+It helps to speed up the training of the new model and improve its performance.",
+  MBGD: "Mini-Batch Gradient Descent.
+A type of gradient descent algorithm that updates the weights of the neural network using a small subset of the training data at a time.",
+  Backpropagation: "A method used to train neural networks by calculating the gradient of the loss function with respect to the weights of the network and updating the weights in the opposite direction of the gradient.
+It is called backpropagation because the gradient is calculated from the prediction to the input layers.", )

 /*